dustinsherratt/Student-Enrollment-and-Performance-Dashboard-using-Tableau/README.md

 ## Overview

-This interactive Tableau dashboard provides a comprehensive view of student enrollment and academic performance across various demographic factors.
-It enables users to analyze average GPA trends by age, module, region, gender, and previous qualification.
-The dashboard is designed to uncover meaningful insights into how these factors influence student outcomes, supporting data-driven decisions aimed at improving engagement, retention, and overall academic success
+This interactive Tableau dashboard offers a detailed analysis of student enrollment and academic performance across various demographic groups.
+It allows users to explore enrollment trends alongside average GPA by age, module, region, gender, and previous qualifications.
+Designed to highlight patterns and disparities in student outcomes, the dashboard supports data-driven strategies aimed at enhancing student engagement, improving retention, and driving academic success.
 ## Features

 - **Interactive Filters**: Filter data by gender, parental level of education, test preparation course completion, and more.